SigmoidAI/lmml-solutions/challenges/neural-cypher/README.md

 ### Extracting the Hidden Flag from a T5 Model

-This document explains, step by step, how the flag is hidden in a shared weight tensor and how to extract it.
+This following sections explain, step by step, how the flag is hidden in a shared weight tensor and how to extract it.

 At the end there is a **full script** you can copy-paste.